 The CE Shop is another online real estate school covering most of the states of the U.S.

-While the website still looks a bit old-school (early 2000s), they also offer a money-back guarantee.
+While the website still looks old-school (early 2000s), they also offer a money-back guarantee.

 All pricing plans include webinar sessions where you can ask questions to clarify certain topics.

-According to their terms and conditions, you have a bit more time than with Real Estate Express to take the real estate online courses – 12 months.
+According to their terms and conditions, you have more time than with Real Estate Express to take the real estate online courses – 12 months.

 After that, you won’t be able to access the course anymore and may have to pay again.